 - Oatmeal.
 Breakfast food also makes for a great afternoon snack.
 Oats are high in fiber which aids in good digestion6.
 Flavored oatmeal packets are high in sugar so it’s best to use whole rolled oats instead.
 Add low-fat milk and mix it with fruits and cinnamon for sweetness.
 If your young one doesn’t like the texture, you can always opt for dried cereal and just mix it with nuts or fruits for added crunch as a form of balanced diet for kids.

 - Sweet potato.
 If you’re a working parent and you need to feed your child something nutritious but won't take long to prepare, sweet potato or kamote works best.
 Wash one large potato, poke holes in it and microwave for a few minutes.
 You can choose to mash them or cut them into bite-sized pieces.
 Sweet potatoes are packed with vitamin A, fiber, and potassium.
-If you have time to spare, you can also create fries with it.
+If you have time to spare, you can also create fries with it to make it a delicious addition in a balanced diet for kids.
 Just cut the sweet potato into wedge form and oven bake it instead of frying.
 Remember not to over-salt them as well.

 - Nuts and seeds.
 Swap those processed snack packs with a generous mix of nuts and seeds.
 These are good sources of healthy fats, along with fiber and antioxidants.
 Although nuts are likely to trigger an allergic reaction, recent research says that incorporating these in your child’s diet and at an early age can lower the risk.

 - Vegetables.
 For most parents, getting your child to eat vegetables can be quite the challenge.
 However, the more color and variety you serve, the better.
-Vegetables always get a bad rep among the little ones so one trick is to make them more appealing and accessible.
+Vegetables always get a bad rep among the little ones even though they are an excellent addition to a balanced diet for kids, so one trick is to make them more appealing and accessible.
 For example, cut a stalk of celery into pieces and serve with other variants of flavor like peanut butter or raisins.
-These three alone provide protein, carbs, and fats.
+These three alone provide protein, carbs, and fats - all of which are essentials in Pinggang Pinoy for kids.
 The same goes for carrots and hummus, as well as sliced pears topped with ricotta cheese.
 If all else fails, you can always whip up a smoothie and just add honey or fruits for added flavor.

 - Milk.
 And to wash it down, a glass of milk is a healthier alternative than powdered juices.
-Milk and other dairy products are fortified with calcium and vitamin D. If your child doesn’t have the appetite or isn’t able to finish his or her food, have him or her drink the nutrients instead.
+Milk and other dairy products are fortified with calcium and vitamin D. If your child doesn’t have the appetite or isn’t able to finish his or her food that you have included as part of a balanced diet for kids, have him or her drink the nutrients instead.
 Opt for those packed with nutrients that can support your child’s development.
 Enfagrow A+ Four is the only milk formula made with MFGM Pro, as well as DHA, Beta Glucan, and Prebiotics—all of which are necessary to help boost immunity and brain development7.

-As a parent, it is your duty to make sure that your child gets the necessary nutrients for him or her to be strong and healthy by carefully preparing meals.
+As a parent, it is your duty to make sure that your child gets the necessary nutrients for him or her to be strong and healthy by carefully preparing meals according to the guidelines set out by Pinggang Pinoy for kids.
 This is pivotal in achieving a balanced diet for kids.
 Teaching your child to make better food choices will set the stage for a lifetime of healthy eating.
 Start today!

 Be part of Club Mama today to unlock a world of privileges and benefits which include free samples, exclusive vouchers, promotions, expert advice and many more!